 - Students must have achieved an undergraduate cumulative grade point average (GPA) of at least 3.0 at the time of application.

 - Students must have completed MA175 (Introductory Discrete Mathematics) and a sequence of fundamental computer science courses, CS160 (Introduction to CS I), CS161 (Introduction to CS II) and CS260 (Data Structures).

-- No Graduate Record Examination (GRE) score is required for the CS MS program admission.
+- No Graduate Record Examination (GRE) score is required for the admission.

 Eligible students need to consult with their academic advisor/the CS graduate program director in their 5th or 6th undergraduate semester.

 The process for admission to the combined BS/MS program is as follows: